jkchandalia/drinkiez/README.md

 This application is packaged as two docker containers, one containing the Django web app, Gunicorn server and a lightweight database and the second containing the Nginx server. libations is deployed using Google Compute Engine and is accessible at http://libations.guru/.

+To build and run the docker containers:

+>sudo docker-compose -f docker-compose.yml up -d --build